f4exb/sdrangel/Readme.md

 `-DLIMESUITE_INCLUDE_DIR=/opt/install/LimeSuite/include -DLIMESUITE_LIBRARY=/opt/install/LimeSuite/lib/libLimeSuite.so`

+<h2>PlutoSDR</h2>

+PlutoSDR is supported with the libiio interface.
+This library should be installed in your system for proper build of the software and operation support.
+Add `libiio-dev` to the list of dependencies to install.
+Be aware that version 0.10 is needed and is not available yet in all distributions.
+You may have to compile it from source instead.

+If you use your own location for libiio install directory you need to specify library and include locations.
+Example with `/opt/install/libiio` with the following defines on `cmake` command line: `-DLIBIIO_INCLUDE_DIR=/opt/install/libiio/include -DLIBIIO_LIBRARY=/opt/install/libiio/lib/libiio.so`

+Only the Rx part is supported at the moment.

 <h2>RTL-SDR</h2>

 RTL-SDR based dongles are supported through the librtlsdr library that should be installed in your system for proper build of the software and operation support.
 Add `librtlsdr-dev` to the list of dependencies to install.